ingridstoc/Bus-Traveling-Console-Application/README.md

  -Login with existing credentials.
 `-Add and remove trips.

-+ **User functionalities**:
+## User functionalities
- -Create an account.
+- Create an account.
- -Login and authentication.
+- Login and authentication.
- -Search for available trips.
+- Search for available trips.
- -Make reservations.
+- Make reservations.

 + **Exception Handling**:
 + **Operator**: